-Other than under conditions specified within these policies, taking leave without pay is discouraged.
+Other than conditions specified within these policies, taking leave without pay is discouraged.
 For the City to obtain its goals and provide service to the public, employees must routinely come to work.
 Excessive leave use results in employees going into a leave without pay status, which is often symptomatic of leave abuse.
-All leave without pay must be approved by a department director.
-Employees requesting leave without pay for illness may, at the department director's discretion, be required to exhaust all vacation leave before going on a leave without pay status.
+All leave without pay must be approved by a Department Director.
+Employees requesting leave without pay for illness may, at the Department Director's discretion, be required to exhaust all vacation leave before going on a leave without pay status.
 Employees unable to justify continued leave without pay will be subject to disciplinary action up to and including termination.

-- A. Any unauthorized absence of an employee from duty shall be grounds for disciplinary action, up to and including termination, by the City Manager or designee. - B. Any employee absent for three (3) or more consecutive work days without authorized leave shall be deemed to have voluntarily resigned their position and employment without notice.
-Where extenuating circumstances are found by the Assistant City Manager, or designee, a subsequent grant of leave with or without pay as the circumstances dictate. - C. Leave without pay shallmay be granted for special exceptions as approved by the Department Head and City Manager. - (1) For education purposes when the employee's course of study will be of direct benefit to South Ogden City, their absence will not be a hardship for their department, and the employee agrees to return to work at the end of the leave without pay period.

-- (2) To attend funerals not covered by the funeral leave policy. - (3) To attend to an ill or injured member of the employee's immediate family when the absence is not covered by sick leave. - Employees are expected to apply for leave without pay in advance and in writing, providing as much detail about the absence as possible so the City Manager, or designee, may decide where the leave without pay is warranted.
+- A. Any unauthorized absence of an employee from duty shall be grounds for disciplinary action, up to and including termination. - B. Any employee absent for three (3) or more consecutive workdays without authorized leave shall be deemed to have voluntarily resigned their position and employment without notice.
+Where extenuating circumstances are found by the Assistant City Manager, or designee, a subsequent grant of leave with or without pay as the circumstances dictate. - C. Leave without pay may be granted for special exceptions as approved by the Department Director and City Manager. - 1.
+Employees are expected to apply for leave without pay in advance and in writing, providing as much detail about the absence as possible so the City Manager, or designee, may decide where the leave without pay is warranted.